All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is Sermorelin better than finasteride for hair loss?

 These are fundamentally different treatments for different mechanisms.
 Finasteride blocks the conversion of testosterone to DHT, which is the primary driver of androgenetic alopecia.
 Sermorelin optimizes GH/IGF-1, which supports hair follicle health through a separate pathway.
 For pattern hair loss, finasteride has stronger direct evidence.
-Sermorelin may be a useful complement but is not a replacement for DHT-blocking therapies in androgenetic alopecia.
+Sermorelin may be a useful complement but isn't a replacement for DHT-blocking therapies in androgenetic alopecia.

 Do I need a prescription for Sermorelin?